 - 4 cinnamon sticks

-- Toast all the spices in a cast iron skillet or other non stick pan over medium heat.
-Stir often and turn off the heat after spice give off aromatic fragrance.
+- Toast all the spices EXCEPT ground mace in a cast iron skillet or other non stick pan over medium heat.
+Stir often and turn off the heat after spice gives off aromatic fragrance.
 Several minutes should do the trick.
-Do not burn!
+Don't burn!

-- Allow to cool and grind in coffee grinder or blender.
+- Allow to cool and grind in spice/coffee grinder or blender along with the ground mace.
 Store in an airtight container.